Customer Service Skills

 The Importance of Quick, Efficient Customer Service Training

 I recently walked into a florist.
-Two staff members were busy behind the counter making floral arrangements.
+Two staff were busy behind the counter making floral arrangements.
 As I approached, both turned to serve me.
 In fact, in their eagerness, they almost had a tussle over who would serve me first.

 This willingness to serve was very pleasing.